Bar Kappara

-He was a talented poet and storyteller, and it is said that at the wedding feast of Simeon, the son of Rebbi, he kept the guests captivated with fables until their food got cold.
-However, his satirical wit (he once ridiculed the son-in-law of Rebbi by telling him to ask Rebbi a riddle that really was an insulting criticism of Rebbi's household), lost him the chance to be ordained.
+He was a talented poet and storyteller, and it is said that, at the wedding feast of Simeon ben Judah ha-Nasi, he kept the guests captivated with fables until their food got cold.
+His satirical wit, however, lost him the chance to be ordained as a rabbi.

 Name

 His full name was Eleazar (there seems to be no ground for the form "Eliezer") ben Eleazar ha-Kappar.
 This is the form appearing in the tannaite sources, Tosefta and Sifre; the usual Talmudic form, "Bar Kappara," and the frequent appellation, "Eleazar ha-Kappar Berabbi", are abbreviations of this.
 According to a later source, his given name was Shimon rather than Eleazar.

-In Kohelet Rabbah, the given name of Bar Kapparah is Abba.
+In Ecclesiastes Rabbah, He is referred to as Abba bar Kappara.

+Narratives

+Bar Kappara appears in a story in Ecclesiastes Rabbah where he entertains a party with stories about foxes, which were popular in Hellenistic culture:

 Biography

-Bar Kappara was a pupil of Judah haNasi.
-His teachers seem to also include R. Nathan the Babylonian and R. Jeremiah ben Eleazar (probably identical with the Jeremiah mentioned in the Mekhilta and Sifre).
+Bar Kappara was a pupil of Judah ha-Nasi.
+His teachers seem to also include Nathan the Babylonian and Jeremiah ben Eleazar (probably identical with the Jeremiah mentioned in the Mekhilta of the Land of Israel and Sifre).